pingidentity/pingidentity-devops-getting-started/docs/getStarted.md

    > Be sure to use the exact variable names.

    When you initially deploy a product container or stack, the DevOps evaluation license will be automatically retrieved.
+Use of DevOps resources indicates your acceptance of the evaluation license.
+This is indicated by the variable assignment `PING_IDENTITY_ACCEPT_EULA=YES`.

 ### Use an existing product license